 The press forging is a little faster than the other two operations because in this we provide continuous squeezing action.

-This is much faster than closed die because here only one squeeze is needed.
+This is much faster than a closed die because here only one squeeze is needed.

 The final object we get from this process has good smooth, close tolerance and there is no such problem of alignment of die in this operation.